DavidGriffith/inform6unix/README.md

 and the IF Theory Reader.
 These are at http://inform-fiction.org/manual/index.html.
 At least the the Inform Designer's Manual is currently available on Amazon as a hardcopy hardcover book.
-Once you get a feel for the language, you can go through the demos/ and docs/ directories and follow along with the books.
+They're very nice to have on hand when going through the demos/ and tutor/ directories and follow along with the books.
 After that, you're all set to write an IF game!
 Yay!

 Troubleshooting
 ---------------